 to create a Federal police

 force.
-That is not in the Constitution.
+Thats not in the Constitution.

 State problem.
-It is a State law enforcement
+Its a State law enforcement

 problem.
 Most of our history,